-College sports in the United States is a cash cow, with billion-dollar television deals, hundred-million dollar apparel deals, and some coaches earning in excess of seven-million dollars annually.
+College sports in the United States is a cash cow, with billion-dollar television deals, hundred-million dollar apparel deals, and some coaches earning in excess of $7 million annually.
 This revenue generation has sparked a debate as to whether college athletes should be paid directly.
 Through it all though, the National Collegiate Athletic Association (NCAA) continues to hold the line on its amateurism rules, which limit player benefits to tuition, room, board and small cost-of-living stipends.

 With so much money generated, it should not be surprising that third parties want to get in on the action in an effort to reap financial reward.
 Indeed, the notion of third parties interfering with sports is nothing new in the United States.
 One quickly conjures up thoughts of the infamous 1919 Chicago “Black Sox” baseball team and the eight men who agreed to throw the 1919 World Series in exchange for payments from gamblers.